bbc/gnl-kandl-isite-tool/README.md

 ## Running the Script

-Firstly change to the application directory:
+First change to the application directory on your sandbox:

     $ cd /mnt/hgfs/workspace/kandl-migration-script